mjordan/islandora_bagger/README.md

 1. Clone this git repository.
 1. `cd islandora_bagger`
 1. `php composer.phar install` (or equivalent on your system, e.g., `./composer install`)
-1. If you want to try Riprap's REST interface, you can install the [Symfony Local Web Server](https://symfony.com/doc/current/setup/symfony_server.html).
-Note that this server is part of the [Symfony binary](https://symfony.com/download), which is not required by Riprap itself.
+1. If you want to try Islandora Bagger's REST interface, you can install the [Symfony Local Web Server](https://symfony.com/doc/current/setup/symfony_server.html).
+Note that this server is part of the [Symfony binary](https://symfony.com/download), which is not required by Islandora Bagger otherwise.

 ## Configuration